Heavy-Tailed Distribution of the Number of Papers within Scientific Journals: Empirical and fitted distributions

-with $\rho>0$, $C_3\in\mathbb{R}$ is the normalizing constant, and where ${\rm B}(x,y)$ is the \emph{Euler beta function}.
-We perform the distribution fitting by optimizing the parameters $\alpha$, $\beta$, $\gamma$, and $\rho$ with a Maximum Likelihood Estimator~\cite{Cla09}.
-Other distribtions (such as log-normal, L\'evy, Weibull) were tested and discarded because they were far from matching the data.
+We perform the distribution fitting by optimizing the parameters $\alpha$, $\beta$, $\gamma$, and $\rho$ with a Maximum Likelihood Estimator~[\cite{Cla09}].
+The curves of the fitted distributions are plotted in Figs.~\ref{fig:prl_prd}, \ref{fig:full12}, and in the supplementary figure \ref{fig:s1}, and the fitted parameters are given in Table~\ref{tab:fit_gof}.
+Other distributions (such as log-normal, L\'evy, Weibull) were tested and discarded because they were far from matching the data.